-The service understands the grievances occur in all workplaces and handling them properly is important for maintaining a harmonious and productive work environment.
-The aim of these guidelines is to assist you to deal with grievances so that small issues or problems do not escalate and to ensure fairness for all persons involved.
+The service understands the grievances occur in all workplaces and handling them appropriately is important for maintaining a harmonious and productive work environment.
+The aim of these guidelines is to assist you to deal with grievances so that disputes or troubles do not escalate and to ensure fairness for all persons involved.